StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Select the desired number of days

 - Click **Activate** to confirm

-Have you informed your team members?
-They may need to download the affected documents before they're deleted.
+- Be sure to remind your team members to download the affected documents before they're deleted

 **Changing deletion period**